30 Honeymoon Planning Tips from an Indian Couple

 1. Pre-Planning & Budgeting

-Long before you start booking flights and hotels, have an open conversation about your honeymoon.
-If you’re dating your would-be partner, bring up the topic casually—perhaps over coffee or a quiet dinner.
+Even before you start booking flights and hotels, having an open conversation about your honeymoon is essential.
+If you’re dating your would-be partner, bring up the topic casually, perhaps over coffee or a quiet dinner.
+This helps you focus on aligning expectations early.

 Talk about the kind of honeymoon you both envision, your preferred destinations and why those places appeal to you.
-Make a list of potential honeymoon spots in India that excite you both.
+Make a list of potential honeymoon spots in India that excite you both and then strike out the weaker options until you reach top three.

 For those in an arranged marriage, this can be a great icebreaker during your early conversations.
 Since most families allow couples some private time to talk, discussing your honeymoon plans can be a fun way to bond while figuring out what works for both of you.